O-1A Approval & Success Rate (USCIS Data) (2026)

 • »

-Beyond Border specializes in O-1A extraordinary ability and EB-1A green card petitions, ensuring strong documentation and a thorough approach to reduce the risk of RFEs and increase the likelihood of approval.
+Beyond Border specializes in O-1A extraordinary ability and EB-1A green card petitions, helping applicants build stronger documentation and reduce avoidable RFE risk.

 The O-1A visa maintains one of the highest approval rates among U.S. employment visa categories, with USCIS data showing approximately 92% approval for FY 2024 and 94% year-to-date through FY 2025.
 Beyond Border is an immigration firm that files O-1A extraordinary ability petitions for high-skill professionals.
 Understanding what drives these approval rates, where denials occur, and what distinguishes petitions that succeed from those that do not helps applicants prepare documentation that meets the USCIS standard from the outset.